David Sims (biologist): Global Shark Movement Project

-He initiated the Global Shark Movement Project, an international collaboration of research groups across 26 countries.
+He founded the Global Shark Movement Project in 2016, an international collaboration of research groups across 26 countries.
 The database assembled contains over 2,000 satellite tracks of sharks and is used "to find out where sharks aggregate, how distributions are influenced by environmental variations, and the global overlap with anthropogenic threats such as fisheries".

 In 2019 the team published its first results in Nature reporting a global spatial risk assessment of sharks.
 They showed nearly one quarter of shark space-use hotspots overlap with longline fisheries each month, rising to over 60% each month for commercially valuable sharks (like shortfin mako) and internationally protected species (like great white shark).
 Shark hotspots were also associated with significant increases in fishing effort, leading the team to conclude that pelagic sharks have limited spatial refuge from current levels of fishing effort in marine areas beyond national jurisdictions (the high seas).
 They suggest large-scale marine reserves centred on shark hotspots could help to limit shark exploitation on the high seas.
 The paper was reported worldwide including by the BBC, CNN and NPR.

 It has been commented that the paper has "provided a much-needed blueprint for conservation actions that could be used to provide sharks with safe havens in our increasingly crowded oceans".